-The number of blocks specify tape sizes.
-TAPESIZE and LTAPESIZE specify the maximum amount of data that you can write to a tape.
+Use the TAPESIZE and LTAPESIZE specify the maximum amount of data that you can write to a tape.

 To write or read the tape to the end of the device, set TAPESIZE and LTAPESIZE to 0.
 You cannot use this option for remote devices.